 31 Jan How To Stop Feeling So Stressed Out

 Forget everything you think you know about de-stressing.
 Refiner 29 explains how to MANAGE your stress so that it doesn’t take over your life or wreck your health.

 Why should you care about stress?

 Not to stress you out or anything, but the mind and body effects of too much stress are very real.
 Chronic stress has been linked to the developments of a myriad of health issues, from minor stomach upset to substance abuse issues, depression, and even cardiovascular disease.

 For every stressful demand, big or small, your brain initiates a complicated chain reaction.
 The short story is, it starts with a distress signal from your brain that tells your body to pump out hormones like adrenaline and cortisol.
 These hormones speed your heart rate, open your lungs, and sharpen your senses.

 Life will always be demanding and changing.
 Therefore the real keys to managing your stress depend on your ability to ride the stress wave, not stop it or slow it down.
 Thankfully, scientists take this seriously.

 Four science-backed strategies to roll with it

-Aromatherapy: The benefits of essential oils are vast and in the end who doesn’t like the smell good!?
+Aromatherapy: The benefits of essential oils are vast and at the end, who doesn’t like the smell good!?
 We love to have essential oils burning in our yoga classes here at Power Living to create a zen-like zone.

 Start a sleep routine: Those bedtime dreads of tossing and turning, counting sheep and blatantly staring up at the ceiling.
 Stress and insomnia look the same to our bodies and can turn into a vicious cycle.
-You can’t sleep because you’re stressed and your stressed you can’t sleep.
+You can’t fall asleep because you’re feeling stressed.
+Hence you stress now because you can’t get your proper sleep.
 Therefore a nighttime routine can look anything like going to bed at the same time every night.
 Limiting screen time before bed or reading a few pages of your favourite book before turning off the lights.